 The roll I’m using here isn’t the type of roll my grandma would buy, her’s were about half the size.
 I think she used dinner roll, the type that comes in a big bag like you’d find at Costco.
 I just went with what was cheapest and it worked.
-This Portuguese sandwich is super filling and in retrospect, I’d probably cut these rolls in half.
+This Portuguese sandwich is super filling and in retrospect, I’d probably cut these rolls in half for easier handling.

 How to make a Portuguese Sandwich

-I cook multiple times every day for my family and my favorite cutting board shows it so please excuse the appearance my well-used and beloved cutting board.
+I cook multiple times every day for my family and my favorite cutting board shows it so please excuse the appearance of my well-used and beloved cutting board.
 It looks like I cut a bunch of carrots on it, doesn’t it?

 Cut the linguica into manageable sections.

 Slice the pieces of linguica in half but be careful not to slice all the way through.
-I really have no idea why linguica is cooked this way, but it traditional and it works.
+I really have no idea why linguica is cooked this way, but it is traditional for my family and it works.
 Since the linguica is nice and flat it’ll brown evenly.
 I especially love the little burnt edges.

 In a non-stick pan add a few tablespoons of oil and over medium heat cook the linguica.
 In the picture below, you can see I flipped one piece, I think it took about 9 minutes to get to this stage.
 I actually like my linguica a little darker than the center piece of linguica in the picture below but to each their own, cook linguica the way you like it. 😀

 These are the rolls I used for these Portuguese sandwiches.
 The bag had eight rolls in it.
 It was a great deal that I couldn’t pass up!